-- Joining us at our regular coffee mornings
+- Joining us at our regular coffee mornings.

-- Contribute to our blog during special events
+- Contribute to our blog during special events such as challenge days

-- Completing surveys and questionnaires as by gaining your views we can continue to improve our offer to your child
+- Completing surveys and questionnaires as by gaining your views we can continue to improve our offer to your child.

 How can I support my son/daughter’s needs?

-- Providing school with information about appointments or medical updates.
+- Providing the school with information regarding appointments or medical updates.
 Your son or daughter’s attendance and welfare is very important to us so please let us know before they attend any appointments or if there are any changes with medication.
 This ensures that we can keep records up to date and care for your son or daughter in the best possible way.

 - Use curriculum advice and activity ideas from the class teacher.
-Throughout your child’s time at Ash Trees we expect that you will take an active role in supporting their learning.
+Throughout your child’s time at Portland, we expect that you will take an active role in supporting their learning.
 You will always be made aware of your child’s targets and we hope you will help develop them in their daily lives outside of the academy.
 From time to time, the teacher will send activities home or ask for certain information as part of topic-based work in school.
 We really appreciate your support in this matter.

 Who can I contact for further information?

-- Reception office
+- Reception office – Kathryn Thompson – Office Lead

 Who can I contact if I have a complaint?